the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-It should also be noted that a "test"-block can also be written as a "it"-block.
-Both are the same regarding their functionality; the only difference is that the "it"-block is has been used historically for quite a long time in JavaScript (and other programming languages).
-The "test"-block is newer and its intention is to give the whole thing a better name.
-You can use whatever suits you best:
+Note that a "test" block can also be written as an "it" block.
+The blocks have the same purpose, except the "it" block may be more familiar to programmers from other programming languages:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~